OctopusDeploy/blog/blog/2021-04/configure-octopus-high-availability-in-azure/index.md

 - Refactoring SQL scripts.
 - Trying to understand what a [DTU](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu) is.

-Both options have their merits and drawbacks, and you should give this some thought when choosing the right solution for you and your organizational needs.
+Both options have their merits and drawbacks.
+You should give this some thought when choosing the right solution for you and your organizational needs.

 ### SQL Database selection